awsdocs/amazon-ses-developer-guide/doc-source/send-personalized-email-api.md

    + **Template** – The name of the template to apply to the email\.
    + **ConfigurationSetName** – The name of the configuration set to use when sending the email\.
 **Note**
 We recommend that you use a configuration set that is configured to publish Rendering Failure events to Amazon SNS\.
-For more information, see [Part 1: Set up rendering failure event notifications](#send-personalized-email-set-up-notifications)\.
+For more information, see [Part 1: Set up Rendering Failure event notifications](#send-personalized-email-set-up-notifications)\.
    + **Destination** – The recipient addresses\.
 You can include multiple "To," "CC," and "BCC" addresses\.
 When you use the `SendTemplatedEmail` operation, all recipients receive the same email\.
    + **TemplateData** – An escaped JSON string that contains key\-value pairs\.
 The keys correspond to the variables in the template \(for example, `{{name}}`\)\.
 The values represent the content that replaces the variables in the email\.

-1. Change the values in the code above to meet your needs, and then save the file as `myemail.json`\.
+1. Change the values in the code in the previous step to meet your needs, and then save the file as `myemail.json`\.

 1. At the command line, type the following command to send the email: